lekan20/Rails-Bodega/README.md

 Has Many Items
 Has Many Purchase Through Items

-Purchases
+Items
 Has Many Users
-Has Many Users Through Items
+Has Many Users Through User Items

-Items
+User Items
 Belongs to Users
-Belongs to Purchases
+Belongs to Items

 # Installation Instructions